 What To Say In Your Cover Letter

-Continuing on the notions of clarity and transparency, you should also briefly explain your relocation plans and desires in your cover letter.
+When reaching out to the recruiter to introduce yourself in an email, you want to be as clear and transparent as possible.
+You should also briefly explain your relocation plans and desires in your cover letter.
 That being said, there’s a right way and a wrong way to go about this.

 Above all, you need to come across as fully committed in your intention to move to the city where the job is located.
 If you convey uncertainty — e.g. if you say you’re ‘considering’ moving or you’d ‘like to’ move — the company will likely opt for more stable, locally-based candidates who don’t have such a big question mark next to their name.